 The Company makes certain estimates and assumptions regarding the recoverability of the carrying values of mining interests.
 The amounts shown for mining interests do not necessarily represent present or future values.

-The recoverability of the assets' carrying values is dependent upon the determination of economically recoverable reserves, the ability of the Company to obtain the necessary financing and permits to complete development and future profitable production or proceeds from the disposition thereof.
+The recoverability of asset carrying values is dependent upon economically recoverable reserves and resources, the ability of the Company to obtain the necessary financing and permits to complete development and profitable production or proceeds from the disposition.